The COVID-19 pandemic has affected most, if not all, communities/businesses around the world in one way or another.

 While maintaining commercial operations is a top priority for business owners and management during this crisis, associated legal risks should also be considered and managed.
 Measures that should be taken will vary depending on the relevant circumstances.
 Our comments should not be seen as a substitute for formal legal advice.
 This email is merely meant to highlight certain issues that may be of relevance.
 We recommend businesses retain the services of legal counsel to provide advice on the issues facing their operations as a result of COVID-19 in light of their particular circumstances.

-We hope you find our comments below helpful and that you, your families and colleagues stay safe during this time.
+We hope you find our comments on the coronavirus kuwait update below helpful and that you, your families and colleagues stay safe during this time.

 1. Contracts Generally